 Read original article at The National Desk.

-CEO and founder of Open The Books Adam Andrzejewski joined The National Desk’s Dee Dee Gatton Friday to discuss the issue.
+CEO of Open the Books Adam Andrzejewski joined The National Desk’s Jan Jeffcoat Friday to discuss the issue.

 “Think about the year 2000 when George W. Bush was in the White House.
 The national debt was $5.8 trillion,” he said.
 “Today after Bush, Obama, the Democrat from the Republican Biden the democratic national debt, and at the north of $31 trillion.
 Both parties are fleecing the American people.”

 Open the Books led an investigation into how Washington is spending American taxpayer dollars.
 They found that earmarks are one of the reasons for the surge of spending.